mushon/nibal/en.md

 {.meta}
 [](svg/#warehouse_bureij2.svg/1.22,-0.49,3.65/+wheelchaor_triple_comp.jpg "Akram ‘Adil, a boy who lost a leg in an Israeli attack, in an IDP camp in Gaza City, 13 Dec.
 2024 (Anadolu/Mahmoud Issa)")
 [](map/#31.37047,34.28073,15.79,40.0,1.2/+wayback:20231101,+wayback:20251005,~labels_he "Satellite image of the “humanitarian zone” in al-Mawasi, Khan Yunis, Jan.
 2025 (ESRI Wayback)")
-Nibal had to start begin her recovery in inhumane conditions.
+Nibal had to start her recovery in inhumane conditions.
 Tens of thousands of IDPs with injuries, disabilities and amputated limbs, many caused in Israeli attacks, are still struggling to survive in tents.